 Looking for effective Dragon Age: Inquisition warrior builds?
 You’ve come to the right place.
 All of these builds have been tested & played extensively on Nightmare difficulty and come with explanations on how to use the build, and which points to take as you level up.

-I’m always adding more builds, and if you have your own ideas, be sure to let me know through the comments on the front page or the contact form.
+If you have your own build ideas, be sure to let me know through the comments or the contact form.

 Note: If you don’t have the Trespasser DLC’s skill upgrade toggles, just take the skill upgrades that are available.